COVID Updated and New Normal Protocols.

 If I received a Gift Certificate but do not like massage can I get a cash refund?

 No. All gift certificates are nonrefundable, nonexchangable.
 We have stopped gift certificate purchasing for the foreseeable future.
+Please contact the office to learn about redeeming GC within the expiration time frame.

 Do you honor expired Gift Certificates?